11 Theoretical Inquiries in Law 497 (2010)

 Building on the well-known insights of comparative business history, this Article contends that historically-determined political interests, social ideas, and cultural beliefs help explain the American obsession with disciplining large-scale business corporations through the use of nominally punitive tax laws and policies.
 Comparative-historical analysis shows how differences in the organizational structures of big businesses across place and time have led to variations in political economy that were ultimately expressed in the legal ideas and cultural attitudes toward corporate capitalism.
 These variations, in turn, shaped the transnational distinctions in corporate tax law and policies.
 Greater attention to the comparative-historical development of law and political economy may help us understand the stubborn persistence of American corporate taxation, particularly in the face of recent global changes and the relentless economic critiques of the double taxation of corporate income.

 Mehrotra, Ajay K., "The Public Control of Corporate Power: Revisiting the 1909 U.S. Corporate Tax from a Comparative Perspective" (2010).
-Faculty Publications.
-Paper 47.
+Articles by Maurer Faculty.
+47.